raianeyahiaoui/-Iris-Recognition-Pipeline-using-CASIA-Iris-Thousand/README.md

 # 🧿 Iris Recognition Pipeline using CASIA Iris-Thousand

-This project presents a full pipeline for iris recognition using the **CASIA Iris-Thousand** dataset.
+This project presents a comprehensive pipeline for iris recognition using the **CASIA Iris-Thousand** dataset.
 It includes:

 - ✅ Image preprocessing
 - ✅ Iris and pupil region annotation with **LabelMe**